-(d) Other news media.
-Notice of the proposed action shall be mailed to any other news media that the department determines to be appropriate.
-The department may consider how a medium compares with the newspaper of largest circulation in terms of: Audience reached; timeliness; adequacy in conveying the particular information in the notice; cost; or other relevant factors.(c) Newspaper publication.
-Notice of the proposed action shall be published in the newspaper of largest circulation in the city or county of the proposed action, by one or more of the following methods: Display ad; legal notice; or any other appropriate format, as determined by the department.
+(vi) Appropriate news media.
+Written notice of the proposed action must be sent to any news media that Ecology determines to be appropriate.
+Ecology may consider how a news medium compares with the newspaper of largest circulation in terms of: Audience reached; timeliness; adequacy in conveying the particular information in the notice; cost; or other relevant factors.

+(vii) Newspaper publication.
+If required under chapter 70A.305 RCW or by Ecology, written notice of the proposed action must be published in the newspaper of largest circulation in the city or county of the proposed action, by one or more of the following methods: Display ad; legal notice; or any other appropriate format, as determined by Ecology.

+(b) Comment opportunity.

-(e) Comment periods.
-All public notices shall indicate the public comment period on the proposed action.
-Unless stated otherwise, comment periods shall be for thirty days at a minimum.
-The department may extend the public comment period, as appropriate.
+(i) Comment periods.
+A public notice must indicate the public comment period on the proposed action.
+Unless otherwise specified in this chapter, the public comment period must be at least thirty days.
+Ecology may extend the public comment period, as appropriate.

+(ii) Public meetings.
+During any comment period announced by a public notice issued under this chapter, if ten or more persons request a public meeting on the subject of the public notice, Ecology will hold a public meeting for the purpose of receiving comments.

-(f) Combining public comment requirements.
-Whenever reasonable, the department shall consolidate public notice and opportunities for public comment under this chapter with public notice and comment requirements under other laws and regulations.
+(c) Consolidating notice and comment opportunities.
+Whenever reasonable, Ecology will consolidate public notice required under this chapter with notice and comment opportunities required under other laws and regulations.

-(g) Site-specific risk assessment.
-For public notices describing cleanup plans that use site-specific risk assessment or would restrict future site or resource use, the public notice shall specifically identify the restrictions and invite comments on these elements of the cleanup plan.
-This notice shall also include a statement indicating the availability of public participation grants and of the department's citizen technical advisor for providing technical assistance to citizens on site-specific risk assessment and other issues related to site remediation.
+(d) Site-specific risk assessment.
+For public notices describing cleanup plans that use site-specific risk assessment or would restrict future site or resource use, the public notice must specifically identify the restrictions and invite comments on these elements of the cleanup plan.
+This notice must also include a statement indicating the availability of public participation grants.

-(3) Criteria.
-In order to promote effective and meaningful public participation, the department may determine that public participation opportunities in addition to those specifically required by chapter 70.105D RCW, or this chapter, are appropriate and should be provided.
-In making this determination, the department may consider:
+(3) Additional opportunities.
+To promote effective and meaningful public participation, Ecology may provide or require public participation opportunities in addition to those specifically required under this chapter.
+In making this determination, Ecology may consider:

 (a) Known or potential risks to human health and the environment that could be avoided or reduced by providing information to the public;

-(b) Public concerns about the facility;
+(b) Public concerns about the site;

-(c) The need to contact the public in order to gather information about the facility;
+(c) The need to contact the public in order to gather information about the site;

-(d) The extent to which the public's opportunity to affect subsequent departmental decisions at the facility may be limited or foreclosed in the future;
+(d) The extent to which the public's opportunity to affect subsequent Ecology decisions at the site may be limited or foreclosed;

 (e) The need to prevent disclosure of confidential, unverified, or enforcement-sensitive information;

 (f) The routine nature of the contemplated remedial action;

-(g) and
+(g) Interest in expediting remedial action at the site; and

-(g) Any other factors as determined by the department.
+(h) Any other factors as determined by Ecology.

-(5) Public meetings.
-During any comment period announced by a public notice issued under this chapter, if ten or more persons request a public meeting on the subject of the public notice, the department shall hold a public meeting for the purpose of receiving comments.

-(6) Additional methods.
-In addition to "public notice" required by chapter 70.105D RCW, or this chapter, the department may use any of the following methods to provide information to the public:
+(4) Additional methods.
+To provide information to the public, Ecology may use or require any of the following methods in addition to those specifically required under this chapter:

 (a) Press releases;